Free Reference Letter Template To Whom It May Concern

-[today’s date] dear [mr./mrs./ms./ to whom it may concern], i am writing to recommend [full name of the person you’re recommending] for [what you’re recommending them for]. “to whom it may concern” simply means that you are addressing the following letter to the.
-Web the to whom it may concern letter is a formal salutation used as an opening line in a letter or as a way to address an email when the recipient isn’t known.
+[today’s date] dear [mr./mrs./ms./ to whom it may concern], i am writing to recommend [full name of the person you’re recommending] for [what you’re recommending them for]. “to whom it may concern” is a known traditional salutation, although it is slowly becoming obsolete.
+Web “to whom” and “concern” refer to whoever the recipient is;

 More articles